This article was updated on July 1st, 2023

 - Enlarged lymph nodes

-If your dog has a histiocytoma, you should see the vet before you attempt at-home treatment.
-However, there are a few things you can do at home while waiting to visit the vet.
+You should see the vet before you attempt at-home treatment.
+However, there are a few things you can do at home while waiting to visit the vet:

-- Prevent your dog from licking or rubbing the lump by putting an E-collar (Elizabethan collar) on them.
+- Prevent your dog from licking or rubbing the lump by using an E-collar (Elizabethan collar).
 Most histiocytomas become irritated because your dog is able to reach them.
 Putting an e-collar on your dog will prevent ulceration, infection, bleeding, and scabbing.

 - Keep the lump clean by bathing and flushing it with a mild saline solution.
 You can make this at home by mixing iodized salt with distilled water.
 Mix 1 cup of distilled water with ¼ tsp of salt.
 Warm the mixture in a saucepan to medium heat (not so hot that you can’t stick your finger in it.)
 Then, let it cool, and use a clean cotton towel or gauze sponge to wipe the histiocytoma clean.